ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 ### Creating cross-account authorization templates for backups managed by the Enterprise
 {: #backup-s2s-auth-template-ui-enterprise}

-By using [authorization templates](/docs/enterprise-management?topic=enterprise-management-authorization-policy-template-create&interface=ui), the Enterprise account administrator can create an authorization policy that can be assigned to the child accounts and implement the authorization in the assigned accounts without logging in to the child accounts individually.
+With [authorization templates](/docs/enterprise-management?topic=enterprise-management-authorization-policy-template-create&interface=ui), the Enterprise account administrator can create an authorization policy and assign it to child accounts.
+The authorization is then applied to those accounts without requiring the administrator to log in to each child account individually.

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage > Access (IAM) > Enterprise > Templates**.
 1. Select **Authorizations** and click **Create**.